sparkofreason/hash-meta/README.md

 hashtags.
 The third argument contains any metadata associated with the form.
 The return value should be a valid Clojure s-expression, as with any macro.

-### ClojureScript
+### Using a reader tag

-hash-meta definitions can be used with ClojureScript and CLJC, with a little more work.
-Define the reader macro in a clj file:
+hash-meta definitions can be used with in general with CLJ/CLJS/CLJC code.
+Define the reader macro in a clj file (or via reader-conditional in cljc):

 ```clojure
 ;;; hashpp.clj